The international youth match racing event of the year!

 This event, open to the World’s best youth sailors under the age of 25 years, offers driven young sailors a pathway to reach their match racing goals on the international circuit.

 The Warren Jones International Youth Regatta is run during late January/early February every year.
-In 2017, event organisers, Swan River Sailing, along with the support of the Warren Jones Foundation, the City of Perth and the Royal Perth Yacht Club took the regatta to Perth Waters for the very first time.
+In 2018, event organisers, Swan River Sailing, along with the support of the Warren Jones Foundation, the City of Perth and the Royal Freshwater Bay Yacht Club took the regatta to Perth Waters for the second time.
 The Regatta was the main focal point of the 2017 City of Perth Festival of Sail with the regatta being raced just meters away from Perth’s CBD and newly developed, Elizabeth Quay.

-2018, the Warren Jones will be heading to the city front again thanks to the support of Swan River Sailing, the Warren Jones Foundation, the City of Perth and, this year’s host club, Royal Freshwater Bay Yacht Club.
+2019, the Warren Jones will be heading to the city front again thanks to the support of Swan River Sailing, the Warren Jones Foundation, the City of Perth and, this year’s host club, Royal Perth Yacht Club.

 THE WARREN JONES STORY